 lower sample rates, you can use none or linear interpolation with fairly good results.
 You can try this out in the gui version...

-JavaMod also supports playlists (m3u and pls) generated by winamp (or similar programms).
-So far there is now playlist editor in JavaMod itself,
+JavaMod also supports playlists (m3u, m3u8 and pls - and even cue) generated by winamp (or similar programms).
+There is a playlist editor in JavaMod itself.

 3. Integration of the applet code